Leonard Bernstein: 1950s: Career expansion and West Side Story

 The other musical Bernstein was writing simultaneously with Candide was West Side Story.
 Bernstein collaborated with director and choreographer Jerome Robbins, book writer Arthur Laurents, and lyricist Stephen Sondheim.
 The story is an updated retelling of Shakespeare's Romeo and Juliet, set in the mid-1950s in the slums of New York City's Upper West Side.
 The Romeo character, Tony, is affiliated with the Jets gang, who are of white Northern European descent.
-The Juliet character is Maria, who is connected to the Sharks gang, recently arrived immigrants from Puerto Rico.
+The Juliet character is Maria, who is connected to the Sharks gang, recently arrived from Puerto Rico.
 The original Broadway production opened at the Winter Garden Theatre on September 26, 1957, and ran 732 performances.
 Robbins won the Tony Award for Best Choreographer, and Oliver Smith won the Tony for Best Scenic Designer.

 Bernstein's score for West Side Story blends "jazz, Latin rhythms, symphonic sweep and musical-comedy conventions in groundbreaking ways for Broadway".
 It was orchestrated by Sid Ramin and Irwin Kostal following detailed instructions from Bernstein.
 The dark theme, sophisticated music, extended dance scenes, and focus on social problems marked a turning point in musical theatre.
 In 1960, Bernstein prepared a suite of orchestral music from the show, titled Symphonic Dances from West Side Story, which continues to be popular with orchestras worldwide.

-A 1961 United Artists film adaptation, directed by Robert Wise and Robbins and starred Natalie Wood as Maria and Richard Beymer as Tony.
+A 1961 United Artists film adaptation, directed by Robert Wise and Robbins, starred Natalie Wood as Maria and Richard Beymer as Tony.
 The film won ten Academy Awards, including Best Picture and a ground-breaking Best Supporting Actress award for Puerto Rican-born Rita Moreno playing the role of Anita.

-A new film adaptation directed by Steven Spielberg opened in 2021.
+A film adaptation directed by Steven Spielberg opened in 2021.

-Serenade, Prelude, Fugue and Riffs, and On The Waterfront

-In addition to Bernstein's compositional activity for the stage, he wrote a symphonic work, Serenade after Plato's "Symposium"; the score to the Academy Award-winning film On The Waterfront; and Prelude, Fugue and Riffs, composed for jazz big band and solo clarinet.
+In addition to Bernstein's compositional activity for the stage, he wrote a symphonic work, Serenade after Plato's "Symposium" (1954); the score On the Waterfront (1954); and Prelude, Fugue and Riffs, composed in 1949, but only premiered in 1955, for jazz big band and solo clarinet.

-First American to conduct at La Scala

 In 1953, Bernstein became the first American conductor to appear at La Scala in Milan, conducting Cherubini's Medea, with Maria Callas in the title role.
 Callas and Bernstein reunited at La Scala to perform Bellini's La sonnambula in 1955.

-Omnibus

 On November 14, 1954, Bernstein presented the first of his television lectures for the CBS Television Network arts program Omnibus.
 The live lecture, entitled "Beethoven's Fifth Symphony", involved Bernstein explaining the symphony's first movement with the aid of musicians from the "Symphony of the Air" (formerly NBC Symphony Orchestra).
 The program featured manuscripts from Beethoven's own hand, as well as a giant painting of the first page of the score covering the studio floor.
-Six more Omnibus lectures followed from 1955 to 1961 (later on ABC and then NBC) covering a broad range of topics: jazz, conducting, American musical comedy, modern music, J.S.
-Bach, and grand opera.
+Six more Omnibus lectures followed from 1955 to 1961 (later on ABC and then NBC) covering a broad range of topics: jazz, conducting, American musical comedy, modern music, J. S. Bach, and grand opera.